Hawaii is among the planned launch locations

 “We’re committed to fundamentally changing the way people have access to space, both to perform much-needed research to benefit life on Earth and to affect how we view and connect with our planet,” Space Perspective Co-founder Jane Poynter said in a statement.

 On a tour, eight passengers and a pilot would would be carried skyward by a massive space balloon roughly the size of a football stadium.
-The capsule, called Spaceship Neptune (a nod to the far-flung planet’s mostly hydrogen and helium atmosphere), would offer rarely glimpsed views of Earth and space, comfortable seating, a mini-bar and lavatory.
-The total flight time would be about six hours.
+The capsule, called Spaceship Neptune (a nod to the far-away planet’s mostly hydrogen and helium atmosphere), would show passengers an incredible views of Earth and space during the roughly six-hour flight.

-In addition to tours, Space Perspective also plans to offer opportunities for scientific experiments by researchers, students and educators.
-At 19 miles off the ground, atmospheric pressure is almost zero, providing a near-vacuum environment to do research related to the atmosphere, solar physics and other natural sciences.
-Space Perspective’s first test flights are planned during the first quarter of next year with crewed flights beginning in 2023.
+In addition to tours, Space Perspective also plans to offer research opportunities for scientists, students and educators.
+At 19 miles off the ground, atmospheric pressure is almost zero, providing a near-vacuum environment to do experiments related to the atmosphere, solar physics and other natural science phenomena.
+Space Perspective’s initial test flights are planned during the first quarter of next year with crewed flights beginning in 2023.
 The first commercial flights are expected by 2024.

-The company’s founders, Jane Poynter and Taber MacCallum, were crew members of Biosphere 2 in the early 1990s.
-In 2013, they founded World View with a mission similar to Space Perspective using high-altitude balloons.
+Space Perspective’s founders, Jane Poynter and Taber MacCallum, were crew members in Biosphere 2 during the early 1990s.
+In 2013, they founded World View, a company like Space Perspective using high-altitude balloons.
 Though tours never got off the ground, scientific experiments did.
-Poynter and MacCallum are now revisiting their original vision through Space Perspective.
+Poynter and MacCallum are now revisiting their original vision.
 Their staff have led, designed and/or operated all the human suborbital balloon flights staged in the last five decades, according to the company’s website.